List of Tales of Arcadia characters: Val Morando

 The main antagonist of 3Below, Val Morando is a disgraced General who initiates a coup against House Tarron and enlists bounter hunters to kill Aja and Krel to cement his rule.
 Upon learning of Gaylen's Core being on Earth, Morando personally arrives on Earth to obtain it and become a god-like being.
 But he ends being destroyed by Aja and Krel.

 Zeron Brotherhood

-A trio of hired mercenaries who serve as the antagonist of the first season of 3Below, consisting of the jackal-like Zeron Alpha, Zeron Beta, and Zeron Omega.
+A trio of hired mercenaries who serve as the main antagonist of the first season of 3Below, consisting of the jackal-like Zeron Alpha, Zeron Beta, and Zeron Omega.
 The three were also responsible for the attack that killed Vex's family, Alpha later revealing they were hired by Morando as part of his scheme to enlist Vex's compliance in his coup.
 Each member of the Zeron Brother is killed off, with Alpha the last member as he dies fighting Vex.